Carreau/phd-dissertation/parts/part4.rst

 and epifluorescence, or spinning disk microscopy in the red  (sulphorhodamine) and green (actin) channel.

+.. todo: brokenref

-Myosin II that form bipolar filaments :ref:`Chapter 1` is slowly injected into the chamber, and trigger a shape change of the doublets in a matter of minutes.
+Myosin II that form bipolar filaments :ref:`Chapter 1` is slowly injected into the chamber, and trigger a shape change (:num:`Fig #doublets-contraction`) of the doublets in a matter of minutes.

+.. _doublets-contraction:
 .. figure:: /figs/doublet-contract.png
     :width: 40%

-    Doublets contraction showing green channel (actin): Left doublets before Myosin II injection.
-Right: doublets during contraction due to Myosin II.
+    Doublets contraction showing green channel (actin): Left doublets before myosin II injection.
+Right: doublets during contraction due to myosin II.
     Scalebar is 5 µm

 .. |theta| replace:: :math:`\theta`